 The purpose of the BOE is to provide taxpayers an opportunity for a formal hearing with a committee appointed by the Circuit Court to determine if the property in question is assessed at more than its fair market value, if the assessment is not uniform in its application, if the assessment is otherwise not equalized, or if there are mistakes of fact (which include computation).
-The Board will always presume that the assessment is correct, and the burden of proof will be on the taxpayer or agent to prove that the property in question is not uniform with other similar properties, or prove that the property is assessed in excess of market value, or show that errors were committed during the appraisal of the parcel under appeal.
-The board will give consideration to each appeal, but before an adjustment is made, a preponderance of evidence (overwhelming evidence) must first be presented that will warrant a change.
-Supporting documentation (appraisals, photographs, etc) may be brought to the hearing and will be retained as part of the permanent record.
-It will be the responsibility of the BOE to either increase, decrease or affirm all appealed real estate assessments.
+The Board must presume that the assessor is correct, and the burden of proof will be on the taxpayer or agent to prove that the property in question is not uniform with other similar properties, or prove that the property is assessed in excess of market value, or show that errors were committed during the appraisal of the parcel under appeal.
 To receive relief from the BOE, the taxpayer must produce significant and justifiable evidence that the assessment is erroneous and was not arrived at in accordance with generally accepted appraisal practice.
-Another opinion of value is not considered a preponderance of evidence by itself.
+Another opinion of value is not, by itself, considered a preponderance of evidence.

 Wise County Circuit Court